gaois/terminologue/website/docs/intro.sv.md

 ![En begreppspost med några kommentarer och anmärkningar.](/docs/intro11.png)

 ## Extranät

-An extranet is a special section on the Terminologue website where a subset of a termbase has been made available for commenting to a closed group of external users.
-Users of a termbase with Administrator privileges can create new extranets, decide which entries go on which extranet, and decide which users have access to which extranet.
-Extranet users are completely separate from other users of the termbase: they must have an account in Terminologue but, apart from that, they do not (need to) have access to the termbase itself.
-Comments left by extranet users are visible in the editing interface (as *notes*) and their purpose is to inform the termbase editor’s decisions.

 Ett extranät är en speciell avdelning av Terminologues webbplats där en delmängd av en termbank har gjorts tillgänglig för kommentarer av en avgränsad grupp externa användare.
 Användare av termbanker som har administratörsrättigheter kan skapa nya extranät, bestämma vilka begreppsposter som ska ingå i detta extranät och besluta vilka användare som ska ha tillgång till vilket extranät.
 Extranätanvändare är helt separerade från andra termbanksanvändare: de måste ha ett Terminologue-konto men förutom det har de inte (nödvändigtvis), tillgång till själva termbanken.
 Kommentarer som lämnas av extranätanvändare syns i redigeringsgränssnittet (som *kommentarer*) och deras syfte är att utgöra underlag för termbanksredaktörens beslut.